karannavani/wdi-project-two/README.md

 > **[Visit Echo](https://echo-platform.herokuapp.com/)**

 # Goal
-To create a blogging platform which includes user authentication and RESTful routes.
+To create a blogging platform which includes user authentication and RESTful routes (in 6 days).

 # Technologies Used
 * HTML5